Willie's Lady

-Willie's Lady is Child ballad number 6 and Roud #220.
+"Willie's Lady" (Roud 220, Child 6), in some versions "Simon's Lady", is an English-language folk song.
 The earliest known copy of the ballad is from a recitation transcribed in 1783.

 A variant of this ballad was one of 25 traditional works included in Ballads Weird and Wonderful (1912) and illustrated by Vernon Hill.

 Synopsis

 Willie has married against his mother's will.
 She, being a rank witch, has bewitched his wife so that she can not be delivered of her child.
 He attempts to bribe her with gold, and she tells him his wife will die and he will marry elsewhere.
 The household sprite Billy Blind tells him to make up a wax dummy of a baby and invite his mother to the christening.
 The mother came to see and, on seeing the wax figure, burst into a rage, demanding to know who had undone each charm she had put.
 Willie hurried and undoes them himself, and his wife gives birth.